Mary Teresa Norton: Congress

 Norton was elected as a Democrat to the 69th, 70th, 71st, 72nd, 73rd, 74th, 75th, 76th, 77th, 78th, 79th, 80th, 81st United States Congresses, serving from March 4, 1925, to January 3, 1951.
 She originally represented New Jersey's 12th congressional district, then composed of Jersey City and Bayonne.
 Later, she represented the 13th district due to reapportionment.

 Committees

 Norton was the chairperson of the Committee on the District of Columbia (during the 72nd to 75th Congresses), the Committee on Labor (75th to 79th Congresses), the Committee on Memorials (77th Congress), and the Committee on House Administration (81st Congress).
 She helped pass the Fair Labor Standards Act in 1938, working with Clara Mortenson Beyer, Frances Perkins, and Mary La Dame as part of what was colloquially called the "Ladies' Brain Trust."

 Norton was not a candidate for renomination in 1950.
 She became a "Womanpower Consultant" for the Women's Advisory Committee on Defense Manpower, in the United States Department of Labor from 1951 to 1952.

+Later politics

+For the 1952 Democratic National Convention, Norton led an effort to nominate party vice chairwoman India Edwards as a candidate for the vice presidential nomination.